ADF Logo

 But the fact is that there is nothing hateful about the truths that God created each of us either male or female, that sex cannot be changed, and that marriage is between one man and one woman.
 Living by these truths is much more loving than living by lies.

-After the school district announced the sudden policy change and refused to accommodate dissenting parents, a diverse coalition of moms and dads from various religious backgrounds filed a lawsuit against the board for violating their constitutional right to direct the upbringing and education of their children.
+After the school district announced the sudden policy change and refused to give parents notice or the opportunity to opt out of the ideological instruction, a diverse coalition of moms and dads from various religious backgrounds filed a lawsuit against the board for violating their constitutional right to free exercise of their religion and to direct the religious upbringing of their children.
 The parents are represented by Becket, a nonprofit legal institute dedicated to religious freedom.

-Alliance Defending Freedom will be filing a friend-of-the-court brief in support of the parents’ claims in this case because we understand the importance of protecting parental rights.
+ADF filed a brief in support of the parents in this case because we understand the importance of religious liberty and parents’ right to direct their children’s religious development.
 In fact, we’ve represented a Georgia teacher and parent in a similar case involving books pushing LGBT ideology.

 Lindsey Barr served as a full-time teacher at Bryan County Schools in Georgia for 10 years, and in January 2022, she was hired as a substitute teacher.
 During that year, she mostly subbed at McAllister Elementary School, where two of her children attended.